11 Low-maintenance Perennials for Shade

 The evergreen boxwood is the little black dress of the botanical world since it complements everything, thrives in sun or partial shade, and isn’t picky about soil.

-There are cultivars for every garden, whether you need a huge shrub for screening or something smaller to go with perennials or act as a defining edge.
+There are cultivars for every garden, whether you need a huge shrub for screening or something smaller to complement perennials or define an edge.

 In addition, some boxwoods are naturally rounded, conical, or erect, which increases their flexibility.

-Of course, you can completely disregard them and leave them unsheared, but if you want a more formal appearance, pull out the clippers.
+Of course, you can completely disregard them and leave them unsheared, but pull out the clippers if you want a more formal appearance.

 9. Clematis